Keeping your data safe in times of crisis

-Crises and upheaval have a way of bringing out the very best in people.
-But also, sadly, the very worst.
-Which is why, during the COVID-19 (coronavirus) outbreak, Schwab’s highest priority remains the same: protecting the security of the information and the assets of our clients.
+Crises and upheaval have a way of bringing out the very best – and, sadly, the very worst – in society.
+Which is why, during the COVID-19 (coronavirus) outbreak, Schwab’s highest priority remains the same: protecting the security of our clients’ information and assets.

 A key part of preparation means being aware of schemes and tactics fraudsters are employing during this global pandemic.
-Even during a time of need by so many impacted individuals, scammers have deployed several methods intended to trick people into sending money, disclosing personal information and downloading malicious software (malware).
+Even during a time of need by so many impacted by this pandemic, scammers have deployed several methods intended to trick individuals into sending money, disclosing personal information or downloading malicious software (malware).

 “In times where we’d like to focus only on our physical safety and the safety of our family and friends, we must also stay alert for bad actors that want to harm us financially.”

 D.J.
 Johnson, head of Schwab’s Financial Crimes Risk Management organization.

 Awareness is key.
 Understanding the tactics that fraudsters use to try to steal your information is of utmost importance.

 Understandably, people are turning to the internet for up-to-date information about COVID-19 and to make purchases of goods that either cannot be found in stores or as an alternative to shopping in person.

 To take advantage of this, fraudsters set up websites to offer goods or services, such as protective gear (gloves and face masks), cleaning products, vaccines, testing kits and home delivery services.
 They then use these sites to collect payment and personal information with no intention of delivering the goods and services.

 As users visit the sites or click on links within the webpages, user names, passwords, credit card numbers, browsing histories and other sensitive information are exposed.
 This data is used by the attackers or sold to other criminals on the dark web.